Taking the 11+ in Redbridge (Essex)

 What version of the test is used?

-Children in this area take tests produced by Durham University’s Centre for Evaluation and Monitoring (CEM).
+Children in this area take tests produced by Cambridge University’s Centre for Evaluation and Monitoring (CEM).
 It's designed to test children's understanding and application of the skills and knowledge they've acquired during Key Stage 2.

 How do you arrange for your child to take the test?